zyusuf88/DevOps-Docs/linux/Bandit-Over-The-Wire/README.md

 ### 📝 Steps:
 1. `ls` to list files.
-2. `cat "spaces*` to read the file with spaces in its name.
+2. `cat spaces*` to read the file with spaces in its name.

 ---